vnckppl/niipre/README.md

 <img src="screenShot.png" width="400">

 niipre has been tested on OSX 10.12.6 and Debian 9.1 (stretch).
+On testing rendering an image took less than 1.5 seconds on both systems.